In between "Pokémon" journeys, Jeremy enjoys working as a pharmaceutical chemist and campus manager.

 Mega Pokémon in the TCG

 In the Pokemon Trading Card Game, Mega Pokemon must be played as an evolution of Pokemon EX cards, and using one immediately ends your turn.
-Like normal EX cards, when one faints, your opponent gets to draw 2 Prize Cards instead of the usual one.
+Like normal EX cards, when one faints, your opponent gets to draw two Prize Cards (collecting six attains victory) instead of the usual one.

 6. Mega Tyranitar